Devstia/devstia-app/README.md

 Digitally signing the Devstia Preview application incurs private distribution costs and is not a part of this open source project's endeavors.
 Packaging and signing is solely up to the application distributor.
 Officially signed application binaries can be found at https://devstia.com.
 However, these notes can assist users that wish to sign their own application and is furnished as a complimentary reference guide by the application founder:

 ### For Windows
-The application uses the free Inno Setup project at https://jrsoftware.org/isinfo to create an installer.
+On Windows, the application uses the free Inno Setup project at https://jrsoftware.org/isinfo to create an installer.
 A setup project file can be executed using Inno Setup’s package builder and can be found in the file titled “installer.iss” in this repo’s root.
 Prior to executing the script; one should digitally sign the application’s main executables.
 Both the runtime binaries and associated installer should be signed with a valid digital certificate.
 Windows compatible digital certificates can be obtained from any number of commercial vendors.
 At the time of this writing; only Certum furnishes discounted, open source, digital certificates and is used in the official distribution.
 The runtime executables to be signed are as follows are at (relative the project root):

 out\Devstia-win32-x64\Devstia.exe